ashumskyy/leaflet-challenge/README.md

 ### Approach

-1. First we got the data set in JSON GeoJSON format from https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php of "All Earthquakes" for the Past 7 Days.
+We got the data set in JSON GeoJSON format from https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php of "All Earthquakes" for the Past 7 Days.

-2. We imported and visualized data by plotting an interactive map using Leaflet JS library.
+We imported and visualized data by plotting an interactive map using Leaflet JS library.
+The map is deployed to my Github Pages - https://ashumskyy.github.io/leaflet-challenge/.

+### Functionality

 The size of the markers reflect the magnitude of the earthquake, and the color - the depth of the earthquake.
 The popups provide additional information about the earthquake when its associated marker is clicked.
+We have two layers we can switch between: Street Map and Topographic Map.
+At the right bottom corner we have a legend that shows the colors for the depth of the earthquakes.